 Computer Power Management

-The project team has developed 3 categories of computers related to power management settings: Normal, Monitor Only, and Public Display (see below for the settings that correspond with each).
-These categories are designed to be general enough to encompass nearly every one's situation, and most users will be in the ‘Normal’ category.
+The project team has developed 3 categories of computers related to power management settings: Normal, Monitor Only, and Public Display.
+Most users will be in the ‘Normal’ category.

 |Category||Monitor Sleeps||Computer Sleeps||Typical Use Members of this Category|